gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 INFO  [BootstrapActor]: Node where to load data => 0
 ```

-3. Lookup Data : Looking up data with id=3 to check whether the data is loaded at the created node 0.
+3.Lookup Data : Looking up data with id=3 to check whether the data is loaded at the created node 0.
 ```
 INFO  [CANActorDriver$]: Get data Driver
 INFO  [BootstrapActor]: Get row => 3